-Deploy AWS Resources using Crossplane on Kubernetes
+Deploy a Kubernetes App & AWS Resources using Crossplane on Kubernetes: Part 2

 Striving for One-Click Environments speeds up development, improves code quality, and improves recoverability.